Westgarth, Victoria: Westgarth today

 Today, Westgarth retains its southern European presence, with many children of the 1960s and 1970s immigrant wave still living in the area.
 But Westgarth also houses a wide variety of other cultural and language groups.
 Gentrification has brought back some of the children of Melbourne residents who moved to middle and outer suburbs in the 1950s and 1960s.
-The area is now known for its local artists, and a lesbian community has also been associated with Westgarth for some years.
+The area is now known for its local artists and a lesbian community has also been associated with Westgarth for some years.
+There is a higher-than-average proportion of Subaru ownership among residents, often with a RRR and/or PBS and/or 3CR bumper sticker on the back.
 The best-known local resident was the Australian actor Vince Colosimo (believed now moved).

 The Westgarth Cinema remains the centre of the small commercial strip at the southern end of High Street, which is now populated by bohemian fashion outlets, but mainly cafes, restaurants and a few other retail businesses.
 The strip remains noticeably less developed than its counterparts in Clifton Hill and Fairfield, arguably due in part to the traffic intensity of the relatively narrow High Street.
 New development has been rare, although new businesses open every few months and apartments above shops were constructed in 2009, again in 2011 and in 2020.
 The lack of local shops means most Westgarth residents currently travel to other suburbs for groceries and many other needs.
 Retaining the "village" feel of Westgarth, against mounting commercial pressures to redevelop Victorian heritage buildings and development sites, was the aim of the now-defunct "Save Westgarth Village" campaign.

 The Westgarth Cinema was one of the last two remaining single-screen venues in Melbourne, until being redeveloped in 2006.
 After several years of uncertainty about its commercial survival, the family owners finally sold it to Palace Cinemas in 2005, while retaining ownership of the building.
 Although many original features have been preserved, it is now a popular multiplex with a 300-seat cinema downstairs and now four smaller cinemas upstairs.